 Here at UtilityAPI, we are lucky to have an awesome staff that love what they do, and we are here to help you make the most of our platform.
-Our account manager Rob Zakim put together the following list of talk tracks and tips to help you in your conversations with utility account holders.
+Our Sales Director Rob Zakim put together the following list of talk tracks and tips to help you in your conversations with utility account holders.
 Our software is designed to be easy and straightforward to use, and it never hurts to have some inside tips from someone who used us on a daily basis to help get folks solar.

 Here are Rob's tips from his previous role as a sales/energy consultant.